How much will your handyman cost?

 • Most common high price:$70

-• Highest price:$90
+• Highest price:$

-On average, handymen hourly rates range from $60-$75 per hour.
-On the low end, handyman prices range from $40-$50 per hour.
-On the high end, $125-$139 per hour.
-For small jobs, a handyman might have a minimum charge of $60-$100.
-However, how much you pay will ultimately depend on where you live and the complexity of the job.
+On average, handymen hourly rates range from $60-$70 per hour in the U.S., according to Thumbtack data.
+On the low end, handyman prices range from $45-$50 per hour.
+On the high end, prices range from $100-$120 per hour.

-Handyman hourly rates:
+Handyman hourly rates

-National average rate $60-$75/hour
+National average rate$60-$70/hour

 Many important home maintenance tasks can be completed by a handy person.
 Keep reading to find out how much it costs to hire a handyman for various jobs, including painting, drywall repairs and other homer repairs.